senad-d/senad-d.github.io/_posts/2023-12-31-github-self-hosted-runner-kubernetes.md

 ```

-We need to create a shell script called ***entrypoint.sh*** to easily register the runner with our repository/organisation.
+We also need to create a shell script called ***entrypoint.sh*** to easily register the runner with our repository/organisation.

 entrypoint.sh: